Container Security Scanner Environment Variables

 IMPORT_REPO_NAME

-The name of the CS Scanner repository where you want to import the image.
+The name of the Container Security Scanner repository where you want to import the image.
 This name cannot contain spaces.

 The repository name must meet the following requirements: